Indigenous employee maintaining 3 point contact on locomotive, Weipa Operations

 We remain committed to learning and moving forward in new ways – always side by side – with the communities that host us.

-We reiterate our commitment to respect internationally recognised human rights aligned with the Universal Declaration on Human Rights and to implement core international standards, including the UNGPs.
+We respect internationally recognised human rights including those set out in the Universal Declaration on Human Rights and those established under UNDRIP.

 Upholding rights